niklausgerber/themis/README.md

 - Oh and it is free

 ## Kirby CMS
 Kirby is a file-based CMS.
 Easy to setup, easy to use, flexible as hell.
 You will need to download Kirby and install it on your server.
-Once you are set you can start with the installation of monochrome.
+Once you are set you can start with the installation of themis.

 ## Step one | Installation
-[Download the monochrome theme from GitHub](https://github.com/niklausgerber/themis/zipball/master).
+[Download the themis theme from GitHub](https://github.com/niklausgerber/themis/zipball/master).
 Delete the content of those three folders of your Kirby installation.

 - /assets
 - /content
 - /site

 Drag the themis theme with all its files to your kirby installation and replace existing files with them.
 Make sure you also copy the .htaccess files.
-If you now upload your kirby installation to your server the monochrome theme should be up and running.
+If you now upload your kirby installation to your server the themis theme should be up and running.

 ## Step two | Configuration
 I will quickly guide you through the different folders and explain you which settings you will have to change and which settings need optional modification.